05-08-2024

 When should I see a dentist for toothache?

-If you’ve had a toothache for more than a day, it’s a good idea to see a dentist.
+If you’ve had a toothache for more than a day, it’s a good idea to see a dentist at one of our Wellington, Lower Hutt or Upper Hutt locations.
 Persistent tooth pain can be a sign of something more serious, like cavities or tooth decay.
 If you’re in pain, you can call us on 0508 GENTLE (436 853) for a same day appointment.